brianhouse/art_and_code/resources/rubric.md

 Concept
-5 Artistically original
-4 Fulfills the conceptual exercise
-3 Assignment attempted

-Description + Title
-5 Thoughtful, articulate, and compelling
-4 Adequately describes the sketch
-3 Assignment attempted

-Craft: Technical
+5 Thoughtful and compelling statement and title that match the result 4 Interesting concept; not fully articulated or reflective of the result 3 Adequate statement and title

+Craft
-5 Shows technical refinement and/or experimentation beyond the examples 4 Demonstrates basic command of programming techniques 3 Assignment attempted
+5 Fruitful experimentation beyond the examples
+4 Basic command of assigned programming techniques
+3 Good faith attempt at code

-Craft: Aesthetics
+Aesthetics
 5 Compelling artwork independent of the assignment
 4 Satisfying visual (or textual) result
-3 Assignment attempted
+3 Successful output